kitao/pyxel/README.md

 App()
 ```

-When creating simple graphics without animation, the `show` function can be used to make the code more concise.
+When creating simple graphics without animation, `show` function can be used to make the code more concise.

 ```python
 import pyxel